germanramos/hydra-java-client/README.md

 #hydra-java-client

 Client of Hydra development in java.
+Hydra is a multi-cloud broker system.Provides a multi-cloud application discovery, management and balancing service.
+Hydra attempts to ease the routing and balancing burden from servers and delegate it on the client

+For a complete information about the project visit http://innotech.github.io/hydra/.

 ##Obtain client